You Are Here

-Building the World We Dream About is a newly-developed Tapestry of Faith curriculum to enable Unitarian Universalist congregations to become more welcoming of racial, ethnic, and cultural diversity, and to dismantle racism in congregations and the larger community.
+Building the World We Dream About is a Unitarian Universalist Association (UUA) Tapestry of Faith curriculum designed to foster cross-cultural skill building and prepare participants to nurture a multiculturally competent and actively anti-racist congregation.
 The goals of the curriculum are to:

 - Promote multicultural welcome, inclusion, and affirmation in all facets of Unitarian Universalist congregational life

 - Cultivate participants’ knowledge and skills in addressing issues related to race, ethnicity, and cultural identity both individually and institutionally

 - Identify ways congregations can build multiracial/multicultural communities of love and justice.

 - Transform how participants see their individual selves, their congregation, their community, and our world through the lens of race and ethnicity.

 Through a series of interactive seminars, participants explore topics that increase their understanding of race/ethnicity and systemic racism, through spiritual reflection, journaling, visual arts, poetry, music, theater tools, simulations, guest speakers, and field trips.
 The curriculum culminates with worship and creation of action plans for anti-racist, multicultural congregational transformation.

 Bring the Program to Your Congregation

 Go to the Building the World We Dream About access page to view the program online and/or download it in its entirety.

 You can also download a double-sided flyer (PDF) that addresses common questions about the program.